-Received a great question last night from the contact us form, so we thought it was worthy of a quick post.
+Received a great question last night from the website form, worthy of a quick post.

-Question: Would a mutual fund give access to cash and what would the penalties be to pull money out if needed?
+Question: Would a mutual fund give access to cash and what would the penalties be to pull money out?

 Answer: First of all, thanks for sending this question our way.
 Let’s breakdown this question.
 Mutual funds are a type of investment.
 Mutual funds are an option of where you can put your cash.
 Similar to a bank account, individual stock, exchange traded fund (ETF), index fund, and so on.
-Depending on where these mutual funds are held will determine whether you would have a penalty when withdrawing money in the event you need cash.
+Where the mutual funds are held determine a penalty when withdrawing money in the event you need cash.

 This website is for informational purposes only and is not intended to be specific advice or recommendations.
 For specific advice or recommendations you would need to meet directly with one of our advisers.